One of the most famous beach resorts in

-France, and is a popular destination in its own right for British tourists.
-From Calais, there are excellent links to the rest of Europe, making it the perfect place to begin a trip to France
+France, a day trip to Calais is very popular with British tourists.
+From Calais, there are excellent links to the rest of Europe, making it the perfect place to begin a trip to France,

-sailings between our ports in Dover and Calais, which take just 90 minutes, so it really couldn’t be easier!
+sailings to and from Dover which take just 90 minutes, so it really couldn’t be easier!
 Calais is also just a short drive away from our port in Dunkirk, if that is a more convenient entry point for you.

 What to see in Calais